 Attaching a garland overhead will cement this area as a new zone in your living room.

-Reds, whites and blues from the fabrics in the room turn from folksy to festive with the addition of seasonal accessories.
+Reds, whites and blues from the fabrics in the room turn from folksy to festive with the addition of seasonal accessories which hark back to Christmas traditions.

 Naive-style patterned stockings, along with natural rose hip and fir garlands, enhance this festive scheme.